lnpeng/BloggerMVCHibernate/README.md

 `HibernateBlogRepository` and `HibernateBloggerRepository` are **Data Access Object (DAO)** that fetch a list of blogs, save a blog, query a blogger, and save a bloger via Hibernate.
 Hibernate is an open source persistence framework that provides not only basic object-relational mapping but also all the other features you would expect from a full-featured ORM tool, such as caching, lazy loading, eager fetching, and distributed caching.

 The blogs database contains `blog` table with columns `id`, `message`, and `created_at`, `blogger` table with columns `id`, `username`, `password`, `first_name`, `last_name`, `email`. `Blogger` and `Blog` are the persistence entity classes mapped to database tables.

+Blogger web application uses the **Spring Security** to authenticate requests to view blogs or add a blog.
+By `SecurityWebInitializer` subclassing `AbstractSecurityWebApplicationInitializer`, it will intercept requests coming into the application. `SecurityConfig` specifies how HTTP requests should be securied and what options a client has for authenticating the user (using a custom login page).

 # Getting Started
 ## Prerequisites